 This article is about more direct issues with terraforming Mars (or indeed, paraterraforming Mars - turning it into a world of greenhouses).

 Some of the main things that could go wrong with an attempt to terraform Mars are:

 - The simple approach takes far longer than expected.
 Chris McKay estimates 100,000 years for this simple approach to reach a breathable atmosphere, not 1000 years.
 Zubrin estimates, it could be accomplished as quickly as 900 years in an optimistic scenario, more complex approach, with mega-engineering such as space mirrors to reflect more sunlight to Mars.
-Which of these estimates is closest to what would actually happen in practise?
+Which of these estimates is closest to what would actually happen in practice?
 Would it work at all?